Sz-Tim/isRev/ms/msDraft.md

 The proportion of species in the most speciose subfamily is highly variable across elevations and the pattern is not consistent among gradients.
 Across elevations, that proportion may be constant at low and middle elevations and then increase toward the peak (4/16), remain constant across the gradient (3/16), increase consistently across the gradient (3/16), increase to a plateau (3/16), remain constant at low and middle elevations and then decrease toward the peak (2/16), or be U-shaped (1/16).
 Generally, the most speciose subfamily is distributed more broadly (GET RANGE DATA) and persists in higher elevations than species in the other subfamilies.
-As with species richness patterns in the most speciose genus, the species richness patterns of the most speciose subfamilies tend to be remarkably similar to both the overall species richness pattern and the richness pattern of the remaining species.
+As with species richness patterns of the most speciose genus, the species richness patterns of the most speciose subfamilies tend to be remarkably similar to both the overall species richness pattern and the richness pattern of the remaining species.
 The elevational species richness pattern does not result from the richness pattern of the most speciose subfamily.
 The richness patterns within the non-dominant subfamilies are less clear due to the lower total number of species.
 However, the subfamilies with enough species tend to follow the same overall trend as the total species richness pattern.

 ### Takehome
 Paragraph that wraps up, summarizes, and synthesizes the richness pattern results.
+- Richness patterns are qualitatively similar across taxonomic resolution
+- Patterns become increasingly less clear as resolution decreases
+- Species richness patterns are not driven by a single genus or subfamily
+- Rather, taxonomic subsets tend to show qualitatively similar patterns
+- Much variation among transects in details, but most often, the most speciose taxon dominates at high elevations
+- So ant richness pattern isn't contingent on taxonomy... underlying drivers may be the same for all subtaxa...

 # Beta Diversity
 In a broad sense, beta diversity is quantifies the variation in the species composition across space or time [@Anderson2011].
 Species composition can vary, however, due to either the substitution or replacement of one species for another, called *turnover*, or due to the loss or addition of species, called *nestedness* [@Baselga2010; @Baselga2012; @Legendre2014].
-Turnover and nestedness are likely driven by different processes and understanding the the pattern of each across elevations may yield insight into the importance of ecological filtering, biotic interactions, and neutral processes [@Svenning2011].
+Turnover and nestedness are likely driven by different processes and understanding the the pattern of each across elevations may yield insight into the importance of ecological filtering, biotic interactions, and neutral processes **CITE**[@Svenning2011].
 Differences in turnover and nestedness suggest variation in the ecological processes underlying the community composition.
 To explore the change in ant communities across elevational gradients, I used the Sørensen-family metrics in the R package *betapart* to calculate the overall beta diversity, turnover, and nestedness between adjacent sites along each gradient [@Baselga2010; @Baselga2012; @BaseOrme2012].
 These indices allow for unbiased comparisons among communities of differing richness [@Baselga2012].